 Jobs & Skills WA

-WAIFS is selected as a preferred panel provider for the following WA State Government’s Jobs & Skills WA study programs in 2018:
+WAIFS is a preferred panel provider for the State Government’s Jobs & Skills Initiative in 2018 for the following programs:

 - *Priority Industry Training (PIT)

 - *Jobseekers (JS)

 - *Culturally and Linguistically Diverse (CALD)

 *Eligibility and funding criteria apply.

 Courses that are available at WAIFS under the jobs and skills initiative can be found on our WAIFS Funding Sheet 2018.